acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 python3 -m MNN.tools.mnnconvert -f ONNX --modelFile runs/train/exp/weights/best.onnx --MNNModel runs/train/exp/weights/best.mnn --bizCode basketball
 ```

-> **TIP:** Start with a small dataset (100-200 images) and gradually increase as needed.
+> **🟢 Beginner Tip:** Start with a small dataset (100-200 images) and gradually increase as needed.
 For most ball types, 500-1000 images is sufficient when starting from our pre-trained weights.

+**Why this matters**: The ability to retrain for different ball types significantly expands the utility of our system.
+The same robot could be repurposed for collecting tennis balls, soccer balls, or other sports equipment with minimal retraining effort.

 ## 13. Troubleshooting Guide